 To address these concerns, NASD is proposing to divide the current Code into three separate Codes: the Customer Code, the Industry Code, and the Mediation Code.
-Although many of the rules in the Customer and Industry Codes will be identical, NASD believes that maintaining separate arbitration codes will eliminate confusion regarding which rules are applicable to which disputes.
-NASD also believes that maintaining a separate Mediation Code will be particularly useful to parties submitting matters directly to mediation.
-NASD will maintain electronic versions of each code on its website, www.nasd.com, and will make paper copies available upon request.
+This rule filing contains the proposed Industry Code.
+The proposed Customer Code was filed with the SEC on October 15, 2003 (SR-NASD-2003-158.)
+The proposed Mediation Code will be filed shortly.
+NASD believes that maintaining separate Codes will make it easier for parties to find the rules that apply to their disputes, particularly for parties to disputes that are submitted directly to mediation.
+NASD will maintain electronic versions of each code on its Web site, www.nasd.com, and will make paper copies available upon request.

-In keeping with the current NASD rule numbering system, each code will be numbered in the thousands, and major sections will be numbered in the hundreds.
+In keeping with the current NASD rule numbering system, each of the three codes will be numbered in the thousands, and major sections will be numbered in the hundreds.
 Individual rules within those sections will be numbered in the tens (or ones, if necessary).
 The current method for numbering and lettering paragraphs within individual rules will remain unchanged.
-For example, the Customer Code will use the Rule 12000 series, which is currently unused.
-The Industry Code will use the Rule 13000 series, and the Mediation Code will use the Rule 14000 series, both of which are also currently unused.
+The Customer Code will use the Rule 12000 series, which is currently unused.
+The Industry Code will use the

+Rule 13000 series, and the Mediation Code will use the Rule 14000 series, both of which are also currently unused.
 NASD will reserve the Rule 10000 series, which is currently used for NASD's dispute resolution rules, for future use.

-To make it easier to find specific rules, the Customer Code will be divided into the following nine parts, which are intended to approximate the chronological order of a typical arbitration:
+The proposed Industry Code is divided into nine parts, which are intended to approximate the chronological order of a typical arbitration.
+Specifically, the proposed Industry Code is organized as follows:

-- Part I (Rule 12100 et seq.) contains definitions, as well as other rules relating to the organization and authority of the forum; - Part II (Rule 12200 et seq.) contains general arbitration rules, including what claims are subject to arbitration in the NASD forum; - Part III (Rule 12300 et seq.) contains rules explaining how to initiate a claim, how to respond to a claim, how to amend claims, and when claims may be combined and separated; - Part IV (12400 et seq.) contains rules relating to the appointment, authority and removal of arbitrators; - Part V (Rules 12500 et seq.) contains rules governing the prehearing process, including proposed new rules relating to motions and discovery; - Part VI (Rules 12600 et seq.) contains rules relating to hearings; - Part VII (Rules 12700 et seq.) contains rules relating to the dismissal, withdrawal, or settlement of claims; - Part VIII (Rules 12800 et seq.) contains rules relating to simplified (small cases) arbitrations and default proceedings; and - Part IX (Rules 12900 et seq.) contains rules relating to fees and awards.
+- Part I (Rule 13100 et seq.) contains definitions, as well as other rules relating to the organization and authority of the forum; - Part II (Rule 13200 et seq.) contains general arbitration rules, including what claims are subject to arbitration in the NASD forum; - Part III (Rule 13300 et seq.) contains rules explaining how to initiate a claim, how to respond to a claim, how to amend claims, and when claims may be combined and separated; - Part IV (13400 et seq.) contains rules relating to the appointment, authority and removal of arbitrators: - Part V (Rules 13500 et seq.) contains rules governing the prehearing process, including proposed new rules relating to motions and discovery; - Part VI (Rules 13600 et seq.) contains rules relating to hearings; - Part VII (Rules 13700 et seq.) contains rules relating to the dismissal, withdrawal, or settlement of claims; - Part VIII (Rules 13800 et seq.) contains rules relating to simplified (small cases) arbitrations; default proceedings; statutory employment discrimination claims; and injunctive relief. - Part IX (Rules 13900 et seq.) contains rules relating to fees and awards.